sultanfendonus/HasteJS/docs/module.md

 `npx remove-module moduleName`

 Note: Don't delete a folder or module manually from app directory.
-That may cause unnecessary exception on your code.
+That may cause unnecessary error on your code.

 ### Routes
 Routes refer to how Rest API's endpoints respond to client requests.